ehamberg/zsh-vim-mode/README.md

-zsh-vi-mode
+zsh-vim-mode
 ===========

-Friendly Vi mode for zsh that also supports some of the most common emacs key bindings (e.g. beginning/end of line).
+Friendly Vim mode for zsh that also supports some of the most common emacs key bindings (e.g. beginning/end of line).

+Requires zsh ≥ 5.0.8.